 When professional social work was introduced to Africa, as was the case in most developing countries of the Caribbean, Asia, the Pacific and South America, the foreigners who brought social work wrongly assumed that social work was new to these regions, and therefore chose to sideline, ignore and replace existing systems with theirs.
 In replacing existing systems, the foreign people depended on theories from outside.
 The local theories did not die, but thrived where western influence was not there, or alongside them.
 With time, most local theories found their way back into African social work.

 Groups of Theories, Models and Frameworks Used in Africa

 The green group of theories consists of theories that we consider safe and useful.
 Most of them were developed from within Africa.
-The light green group are new and emerging theories developed in Africa, they are useful.
+The green group also has a few emerging theories developed in Africa, they are safe and useful too.
 The amber group consists of theories developed outside but that may be useful.
 The red group, as the color suggests, are harmful or dangerous theories, or those with limited relevance.
 More theories will be added.

 Safe theories, approaches, frameworks and models

 - Africa Social Development Model (Kaseke, 2001)

 - Developmentalist Theory/Developmental Social Work